chensong1995/numpy-tutorial/README.rst

 The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is the best-known example of a cellular automaton.
-The "game" is actually a zero-player game, meaning that its evolution is determined by its initial state, needing no input from human players.
-One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
+The Game of Life does not involve human players.
+In the Game of Life, human create an initial state of the universe, and the universe will evolve on its own.

 The universe of the Game of Life is an infinite two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or